Arularasi-17/Poisson_distribution/README.md

-# Date :
+# Date :13/10/2023
-# Fitting Poisson  distribution
+# EXP NO :2 Fitting Poisson  distribution
 # Aim :

 To fit poisson distribution for the arrival of objects per minute from the feeder